 (4) The U.S. Coast Guard may be assisted in the patrol and enforcement of the zones by Federal, State, and local agencies.

 (d) Notice of enforcement.
 The Captain of the Port Honolulu will cause notice of the enforcement of the security zone described in this section to be made by verbal broadcasts and written notice to mariners and the general public.

 (e) Definitions.
 As used in this section, designated representative means any Coast Guard commissioned, warrant, or petty officer who has been authorized by the Captain of the Port Honolulu to assist in enforcing the security zones described in paragraph (a) of this section.

-CAPT, U.S. Coast Guard, Captain of the Port Honolulu.
+Captain, U.S. Coast Guard, Captain of the Port, Honolulu.

 BILLING CODE 9110-04-P